 Product review or Affiliate Sites.

-These sites can potentially generate a lot of email.
+These sites can potentially generate a lot of emails.
 Many online e-com stores engage their subscribers and customers.
-Email engagement requires using polls, surveys and shopping via product images.
+Email engagement requires using polls, surveys, and shopping via product images.
 This means that the email provider have easily customized templates and forms.
 Embedding images is not to difficult, but not providers have poll and survey capabilities.
 Of course, there are ways to use polls and surveys outside the email provider so that may not be a complete show stopper.
-However, having an email provider that offers it makes using polls and forms convient in emails.
+However, having an email provider that offers it makes using polls and forms convenient in emails.

-User forums generally do generate a lot of email as subscribers share content, questions and concerns about the topic of interest.
+User forums generally do generate a lot of emails as subscribers share content, questions, and concerns about the topic of interest.
 Few require embedded images or other bells and whistles.
 However, some forums do automate broadcast notices for users within forum.
 And since user forums can get large, a good email provider that can handle the load and frequency of email is essential.

 The sky is the limit with blogging.
 This last “major” category can cover one or combinations of the listings above.
 A good email provider for a large blog site will have all of the “bells and whistles” (a.k.a. services) potentially needed by the site.

 What email providers do I like for these type of activities?
 Check out my reviews of each provider.
 Which one is the best email provider for your website?
 It really depends on your needs and budget.

 - Active Campaign- Why I Switched <<<<<<< This is the one I use now!

 If you loved this post consider sharing it.
 Thanks!